mollie/api-documentation/source/reference/v2/terminals-api/overview.rst

 .. customize-document-title::
    :beta: true

 .. note:: The Terminals API is currently in beta.
-If you are interested in offering Point of Sale payments, please see `this page <https://www.mollie.com/products/payments-terminal>`_ for more information on our product offering.
+If you are interested in offering point-of-sale payments, please see `this page <https://www.mollie.com/products/payments-terminal>`_ for more information on our product offering.
 Once there, you can register your interest to be kept up-to-date.